 Procedure for complaints and appeals management

-Complaints involving the CEO will be managed by the Chairperson of the Board of Governance.
+- Complaints and feedback made in relation to the CEO will be managed by the Chairperson of the Board of Governance

 Victoria’s Charter of Human Rights and Responsibilities